 In a previous study, we found that spikes in online search volume indicate consumer purchase intent.
 Thus, which industries are most likely to recover as businesses across the country reopen after the COVID-induced shutdown.

 Are these businesses ready to meet that demand?
-Maybe not: according to research conducted in 2019, 40% of small businesses don’t have a website, and of those, 28% say they are unlikely to create one in the future.
+Maybe not: according to a research conducted in 2019, 40% of small businesses don’t have a website, and of those, 28% say they are unlikely to create one in the future.
 But today, customers have higher expectations than just a website.
 They want to connect with a business anywhere, at any time, and on any device.

 This means that businesses must prioritize their digital presence by changing their marketing strategies and adopting new tools to prioritize the customer experience from “soup to nuts.”
 Salesforce calls this digital transformation “the process of using digital technologies to create new — or modify existing — business processes, culture, and customer experiences to meet changing business and market requirements.”